chrisquince/CLIMBTutorial/complete_example2016.md

 ![Confusion matrix](figsD/clustering_gt1000_conf.pdf)

-To view this also download off server to your local directory:
+To view this you can download off server of use evince if you loggin in with -y:

 ```
-scp yourname@class.mbl.edu:~/CONCOCT-complete-example/evaluation-output/clustering_gt1000_conf.pdf .
+evince evaluation-output/clustering_gt1000_conf.pdf .
 ```

 ##Validation using single-copy core genes